Pyay University

 Pyay University (ပြည်တက္ကသိုလ်) is a university located in Pyay City, in the Bago Region of Myanmar.
 Pyay University was founded as a college.
 On November 11, 1999, it was opened as a university.
-The 49.81 acre university compound in city center comprises multi-purpose hall, library, lecture halls, recreation center, sports facilities, staff housing, university post office and so on.
-It is only one Arts and Science University in Bago West Region.

-It offers Bachelor of Arts (BA) and Bachelor of Science (BSc) programs, as well as Master of Art (MA) and Master of Science (MSc).
+The 49.81 acre university campus in the city center comprises multi-purpose hall, library, lecture halls, recreation center, sports facilities, staff housing, university post office and so on.
+It is the only Arts and Science University in Bago West Region.
+It offers Bachelor of Arts (BA) and Bachelor of Science (BSc), Master of Art (MA) and Master of Science (MSc) programs.

-For Ph.D degrees, students must learn in University of Yangon.
+For Ph.D. degrees, students must enroll in the University of Yangon.